How to boost in-app purchases for your e-commerce brand

 With loyalty programs becoming more and more widespread, it is becoming increasingly difficult for brands to stand out from the crowd.
 Especially as, in the current climate, it costs much less to retain a customer than to convert a prospect.

-To boost your retention rate, you need to innovate and create a loyalty program that stands out from the crowd.
-Here’s our advice on how to create a loyalty program to boost your customers’ loyalty through more effective experiences and rewards.
+To boost your retention rate, you need to innovate and offer a loyalty program that stands out from the crowd.
+Here’s our advice on how to maximise your customers’ loyalty through more effective experiences and rewards.

 What do French consumers expect from a loyalty program?